Skip to main content

 How you manage your business data is critical to your organization’s privacy and security.

 You may start by documenting information management processes in a data management policy.
-Consider describing how data is collected, processed, and stored, who has access to it, where it’s stored, and when it must be deleted.
+Describe how data is collected, processed, and stored, who has access to it, where it’s stored, and when it must be deleted.

 It’s also vital to outline your data protection measures in a data protection policy.
-Consider building your data protection measures around the key principles of information security:
+Build data protection measures based on the key principles of information security:

-- Availability — ensure authorized users always have access to data they need
+• Availability — ensure authorized users always have access to the data they need

 Gartner outlines four key data cybersecurity techniques you can use to implement these principles: